BITSS/ACRE/docs/03-assess.md

           |-------------|-------|------------------------|------------|
           | ...         | ...   | ...                    | ...        |
           |-------------|-------|------------------------|------------|
-Record all this information in the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
-You will be asked to provide this information in the[assessment and improvement survey](ADD LINK).
+Record all this information in the  [standarized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
+You will be asked to provide this information in the [assessment and improvement survey](ADD LINK).

 ### Reproducibility dimensions at the paper level